Daniele-Di-Bella/scholar_scraper/README.md

 ## Overview

-scholar_scraper is a command-line interface (CLI) application designed to scrape academic papers and article from Google Scholar.
+scholar_scraper is a command-line interface (CLI) application designed to scrape academic papers and articles from Google Scholar.

 ## Features